-(n) Impairment or Reversal of Impairment of Non-Financial Assets

-Property, plant and equipment are tested for impairment when events or changes in circumstances indicate that the carrying amount exceeds its recoverable amount.
-Long-lived assets that are not amortized are subject to an annual impairment test.
-For the purpose of measuring recoverable amounts, assets are grouped in CGUs, the lowest level with separately identifiable cash inflows that are largely independent of the cash inflows of other assets.
+(I) Impairment or Reversal of Impairment of Non-Financial Assets separately identifiable cash inflows that are largely independent of the cash inflows of other assets.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and value in use (defined as the present value of the future cash flows to be derived from an asset).
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.